We may earn money or products from the companies mentioned in this post.

 Challenges and Solutions for Smart Cities

 As you walk through a city, you see the growth challenges clearly.
 High numbers of people and fast city growth present big issues.
 This pushes the need for smart tech to handle cities well.
-This tech uses data, sensors, and smart software13urban challenges.
+This tech uses data, sensors, and smart software13.
 But, it also brings new challenges like protecting privacy and making tech available to everyone.

 Privacy Concerns